 Copying Individual Page & Template Designs

-To move a Template, Page, Post, or any custom post type, browse to the Edit screen for that post, then click [+] Shortcodes.
+To move a Template, Page, Post, or any custom post type post, browse to the Edit screen for that post, then click [+] JSON.

-Then, create a new Template or Page on the new website, and paste the shortcodes into the same [+] Shortcodes box.
+Then, create a new Template or Page on the new website, and paste the JSON into the same [+] JSON box.

 Note that if your design relies on any of Oxygen's settings, you must also copy those to the new site, as per Copying Oxygen Settings above.